Mérode Altarpiece: Iconography

 The lion finials on the bench may have a symbolic role (referring to the Seat of Wisdom, or throne of Solomon) – this feature is often seen in other paintings, religious or secular (like Jan van Eyck's Arnolfini Portrait).
 The arrangements for washing at the back of the room, which are considered unusual for a domestic interior, may relate to the similar arrangements of a piscina for the officiating priest to wash his hands during Mass.
 The sixteen sides of the table may allude to the sixteen main Hebrew prophets; the table is usually seen as an altar, and the archangel Gabriel wears the vestments of a deacon.
 The basin may represent both the purity of Virgin, and the cleansing of the Christian act of baptism.

-In the right-hand panel, Saint Joseph, a carpenter, has constructed a mouse trap symbolizing Christ's trapping and defeat of the devil, a metaphor used three times by Saint Augustine: "The cross of the Lord was the devil's mousetrap; the bait by which he was caught was the Lord's death."
+In the right-hand panel, Saint Joseph, a carpenter, has constructed a mousetrap symbolising Christ's trapping and defeat of the devil, a metaphor used three times by Saint Augustine: "The cross of the Lord was the devil's mousetrap; the bait by which he was caught was the Lord's death."
 The iconography of the right-hand panel has been studied in detail by Russell.
 He shows that the object that Joseph is working on is a scandalum or stumbling block, a spiked block that gashes the legs of a punishment victim who walks with it hanging from a cord around his waist.
-Joseph's joinery instruments are displayed in a consistently unnatural manner, suggesting that they have been planned to fit a specific agenda; for example the joinery instruments on the table are so placed as to represent the three crosses of Christ and the two thieves.
+Joseph's joinery instruments are displayed in a consistently unnatural manner, suggesting they were planned to fit a specific agenda; for example, the joinery instruments on the table are arranged to represent the three crosses of Christ and the two thieves.

 Provenance

 Its early history is obscure.
-The triptych was owned by the aristocratic Belgian Arenberg and Mérode families from 1820 to 1849 before reaching the art market, and has been in the collection of the Cloisters, New York since 1956.
-Until its acquisition it had been in private collection for many years and thus inaccessible to both scholars and the public.
+The triptych was owned by the aristocratic Belgian Arenberg and Mérode families from 1820 to 1849 before reaching the art market, and has been in the collection of the Cloisters, New York, since 1956.
+Until its acquisition, it had been in private collection for many years and thus inaccessible to both scholars and the public.
 Its purchase was funded by John D. Rockefeller Jr. and was described at the time as a "major event for the history of collecting in the United States".